sahithyandev/s3/src/content/docs/artificial-intelligence/11-informed-searching.md

 #### Admissible

-When a heuristic function never overestimates the true cost to reach the goal
+When a heuristic function never overestimates the true cost to reach the goal.

 #### Consistent/Monotonic